khakhalin/notes/keywords/spark.md

 #db #python

 **ApacheSpark**: an open-source analytics engine for large-scale data processing.
-The core idea of sparks is that there are shards of data distributed over physical locations on a cluster (aka Resilient Distributed Dataset, or RDD).
-These shards are read-only, so we cannot damage them by editing: we can only create a new one, and delete a new one.
-An individual operation on this multiset is performed as traversal (possibly parallelized) of a Directed Acyclical Graph (DAG), where every node is a piece of data, and each age is a transformation.
+The core idea of spark is that there are shards of data distributed over physical locations on a cluster (aka Resilient Distributed Dataset, or RDD).
+These shards are read-only, so we cannot damage them by editing: we can only create a new one, and delete the old one.
+An individual operation on this multiset is performed as traversal (possibly parallelized) of a Directed Acyclical Graph (DAG), where every node is a state of data, and each age is a transformation.
 For iterative processes (e.g. ML) you do it in a loop.

 Spark requires a cluster manager and a distributed storage system (e.g. Hadoop).
-Has programming interfaces (libraries) for [[python]], Java, Scala, net, R, [[julia]].
+It has programming interfaces (libraries) for [[python]], Java, Scala, net, R, [[julia]].
 Operations on RDDs are lazy (first coded, then implemented), and RDDs are immutable, so if the data changes - actually we just write a new RDD.
 The history of creating this RDD is stored, so if some data is lost, it can be reconstructed from the previous stage (fault-tolerance).
-The key API abstraction is called "Spark SQL"; then programming interfaces translate it to methods.
+The key API abstraction is called "Spark SQL", while programming interfaces translate it to methods.

-RDD were the first thing to be developed in Spark, and they are are good for non-structured data, but these days people mostly use DataFrames, which inherit to RDDs, but have a table-like schema imposed on top.
-Individual rows of a dataframe, in this case, become those pieces of data that are distributed across RDDs. (🔥 is this description true?
-Or do we still dive from DF to RDD every now and then?)
+RDD were the first thing to be developed in Spark, and they are are good for non-structured data, but these days people mostly use DataFrames, that inherit to RDDs, but have a table-like schema imposed on top.
+Individual rows of a dataframe, in this case, become those elementary pieces of data that are distributed across an RDDs.

-Typically, Spark stores data in [[parquet]] files, but there's no 1:1 match between these two concepts; both Spark can use other formats (say, json, or Avro from Hadoop project), and Parquet files are used for data transfer and storage outside of any Spark context.
+Typically, Spark stores data in [[parquet]] files, but there's no 1:1 match between these two concepts; both Spark can use other formats (say, json, or Avro from Hadoop project), and Parquet files are used for data transfer and storage outside of Spark context.
 Still, it appears that they were at least developed somewhat together, and synergize in terms of operatoins on selected columns, and schema evolution (an ability to add data without rewriting everything).

 Footnotes:
 * https://blog.purestorage.com/purely-educational/rdd-vs-dataframe-whats-the-difference/